Kavitha-dev/roboshop-ansible/README.md

 # roboshop-ansible
-Automate roboshop project with Ansible.
+Automate the roboshop project with Ansible.